stonier/Sophus/README.md

 C++ implementation of Lie Groups using Eigen.

+### Branches

+* devel : ament compatible version of the development branch
+* catkin-devel : catkin compatible version of the development branch
+* release/0.9.1-kinetic : the kinetic released version

 ### Packaging

 This is a release fork of the upstream repository maintained for the ROS community in order to maintain stability across ROS distros.
 Please send any non-release related issues or pull requests upstream.